 The Board has responsibility to ensure strong control and management is in place to protect BCT’s assets (properties, land etc).

-With this in mind they consistently monitor and challenge management practice and service delivery because they must ensure that the organisation is operating to the best possible standards and achieving value for money.
-The same principle equally applies to the Board itself.
+With this in mind the Board consistently monitors and challenges management practice and service delivery because it must ensure that the organisation is operating to the best possible standards and achieving value for money.
+These same principles apply equally to the Board itself.

-BCT is a Registered Provider of Housing (Housing Association) and must comply with a whole range of different regulatory and legal requirements, covering governance and management.
-Board set an annual governance and management timetable by which they monitor progress against this.
-Amongst the regulatory and statutory checks, we test our practices annually against the National Housing Code of Governance 2015 to ensure compliance.
+BCT is a Registered Provider of Housing (Housing Association) and must comply with a range of regulatory and legal requirements, covering governance and management.
+The BCT Board sets an annual governance and management timetable to ensure all of BCT’s obligations are carried out, we test our standards of Governance annually against the National Housing Code of Governance 2015

 We aim to make sure that the skills and experience of our Board are relevant to BCT’s business needs.
 Each Board member has an annual appraisal and skills audit, to make sure that we can identify any additional training needs which may be required.